 All proposals submitted to the Physics Division that are not governed by another solicitation (such as CAREER) must be submitted to its division-wide solicitation: Division of Physics: Investigator-Initiated Research Projects.

 NSF recognizes that some research projects within this Program, such as precision measurement projects, may require more than three years to realize demonstrable research outcomes.
-For such projects, PIs are encouraged to consult the program officers above to discuss the possibility of submitting a proposal of 4 or 5 year duration.
+For these and other projects that might be better served to be on a cycle that is more well matched to the natural time scale of graduate student research, PIs are encouraged to consult the program officers above to discuss the possibility of submitting a proposal of 4 or 5 year duration.

 Some AMO-related activities are supported primarily by other NSF Programs.
-Proposals focused on plasmas should be directed to the NSF/DOE Partnership in Basic Plasma Science and Engineering.
+Proposals focused on plasmas should be directed to the Plasma Physics Program or the NSF/DOE Partnership in Basic Plasma Science and Engineering.
 Proposals focused on condensed matter systems should be directed to the Division of Materials Research, which contains the Condensed Matter Physics Program and the Electronic and Photonic Materials Program.
 Applied AMO proposals are supported by the Engineering Directorate, particularly the Electronics, Photonics, and Magnetic Devices Program.
 The Chemical Structure, Dynamics, and Mechanisms Program within the Chemistry Division supports proposals on molecules.
 Experimental and theoretical AMO proposals on Quantum Information Science should be directed to the Quantum Information Science (QIS) program.
+Proposals for large equipment can be made to the Major Research Instrumentation Program.
 All of these other programs coordinate the AMO aspects of their proposal portfolio closely with the AMO-E program.